futtta/autoptimize/readme.txt

 == Changelog ==

+= 2.9.5 =
+* Better fix for PHP notice in autoptimizeImages.php.
+* Further improvements to the exit survey.

 = 2.9.4 =
 * Fix for 2 AMP compatibility issues (toolbar JS & lazyload JS).
 * Fix for PHP notice in autoptimizeImages.php.